sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PasswordManagement/General.md

 <br>

-### Do not store passwords using a custom-developed hashing mechanism under any circumstances.
+### Never store passwords using custom-developed hashing mechanisms.

+Under any circumstances should hashes of passwords obtained from custom-developed mechanisms be stored in a system.
+Instead, use cryptographically strong and proven hashing mechanisms to generate hashes that cannot be attacked and reversed.

 TODO: Add description

+Additional Tags: Security, Hashing
 <br>